Relative Bias Under Imperfect Identification in Observational Causal Inference: Comparing the sensitivity of identification approaches

+The reparametrization of the bias in terms of \(\rho\) enables the definition of the \emph{robustness value}, one measure of the sensitivity of an estimate to violations of identifying assumptions.
+The robustness value was first introduced by \citet{cinelli2020making} as the minimum violation of the identifying assumptions ``to change the research conclusions.''

-The total robustness value depends on an analyst-chosen bias threshold \(b\), representing the smallest change in a causal estimate so that is considered meaningful.\footnote{So that, for example, a true value of \(\tau=\tau_\iv-b\) is considered substantively different to the causal estimate \(\tau_\iv\) actually obtained.
-A common choice could be that the bias is equal to the estimate itself, and thus large enough to reverse the sign of the causal effect.
+The robustness value depends on an analyst-chosen bias threshold \(b\), representing the smallest change in a causal estimate so that is considered meaningful.\footnote{ So that, for example, a true value of \(\tau=\tau_\iv-b\) is considered substantively different to the causal estimate \(\tau_\iv\) actually obtained.
+A common choice is \(b\) equal to the estimate itself, or the estimate plus or minus two standard errors, and thus large enough to reverse the sign of the causal effect.
 Alternatively, \(b\) could be chosen to be equal to some multiple of the estimate's standard error.
 For a Normal sampling distribution, a bias of one standard error reduces the coverage of nominally 95\% confidence intervals to around 80\%; a two-s.e. bias reduces coverage to around 50\%.
 This is similar to the notion of a `killer confounder', first presented in \citet{huang2024sensitivity} and \citet{hartman2024sensitivity}.} To begin, for a fixed \(\rho\), we define the vector of parameters associated with each identification strategy as follows: Because the SOO sensitivity parameters are part of \(\rho\) itself, \(A_\soo\) is simply comprised of the last two entries in \(\rho\); however, \(A_\iv\) and \(A_\prox\) are nonlinear functions of \(\rho\).
 While the bias of both the IV and proximal estimators additionally depend on other partial correlations, \(A_\iv(\rho)\) and \(A_\prox(\rho)\) represent the partial correlations that directly map to the underlying identification assumptions.

+We can then formally define the \emph{robustness value} (RV) as the minimum bound on the violations of the identifying assumption that is sufficient to guarantee absolute bias no more than \(b\): Here, \(P\subseteq [-1,1]^4\) is a possibly restricted set of allowable values of \(\rho\), which we discuss below.